danielrogel/advent/README.md

-# GitHub of an advent of code solutions
+# git of an advent of code solutions
+each solution is in a seperated challenge_i.py file inputs are saved here as well in input_i.txt